 Do not pour good honey into a WET tub, pitcher, or jar.

 Do not uncap or drain honey in a room with over 50% humidity.
 You can use a dehumidifier, or a space heater to lower the humidity if needed.
 Also, do not let the humidity fall below 30% because it can form a skin (dry layer) and stop flowing.
 If you do not have a hygrometer, you can get one at W-mart for about $10.

 Do keep honey in an air-tight container.

 DROUGHT NOTICE.
-When bees collect nectar in drought conditions, they are able lower the water content to 16% or lower.
+When bees collect nectar in drought conditions, they are able to lower the water content to 16% or lower.
 This "dry" honey will drain more slowly than normal, and less of it will drain out of the comb than honey with 18% water content.
 The good news is that none of the honey will be lost, because when you put the frames back on the hive the bees will reclaim all of the left over honey.
-The bad news is you will need five or six days to recover your honey, and your share may be less than the bees.
+The bad news is you may need five or six days to recover your honey, and your share may be less than the bees.
 Still, keeping the comb intact means more honey next year because the bees will not need to make as much wax and can concentrate on honey!
+Any honey the bees clean up, also means less you need to feed them in the fall.